Home

 Cell: B9

-In cell B9, calculate the total combined revenue earned only by the top 2 agents (1st and 2nd).
+In cell B9, calculate the combined revenue from the first-place and second-place agents.

 3